 Kids can explore the square, play a game of giant outdoor chess, or head over the Christchurch City Library.

-Now before you say that a library shouldn’t be on the tourist map, hidden inside is the Imagination Station.
+Now before you say that a library shouldn’t be on the tourist map, hidden inside is the Imagination Station!
 Pay a donation and your kids can play with a container load of LEGOs and DUPLOs.

-A great chance for parents to relax, or a good option on a rainy day.
+It’s a great chance for parents to relax, or a good option on a rainy day.

 Other Awesome Places in Christchurch to Explore via Tram

-Christchurch Arts Centre
+- Christchurch Arts Centre

-Christchurch Art Gallery
+- Christchurch Art Gallery

-Bridge of Remembrance
+- Bridge of Remembrance

 One of the best ways to get a sense of the city is to get up and see it from above.
-So you can either walk up, or take a ride.
+So, you can either walk up or take a ride.

-The Christchurch Gondola will take you to the top of the Port Hills where you can get a great view over the city.
-You will be able to see out over the whole of the East Coast and even over to Banks Peninsula, with beautiful bays and secret beaches.
+You’ll be able to see out over the whole of the East Coast and even over to Banks Peninsula, with beautiful bays and secret beaches.

 It’s very steep but will only take about 30 minutes to walk up and see the same view.
 And this way up is completely free.

 You can walk down the same track or trek over the hill and down into Lyttelton.

-The cute hillside town has some great history, but kids will love it, because it is home to Glamour Cake.
+Lyttelton is a port town on Lyttelton Harbour.
+The cute hillside town has some great history, but kids will love it, because it is home to Glamour Cake!

 People from across the city will take the trip all the way to Lyttelton to taste Glamour Cake’s incredible creations.

 Depending on how many treats you ate, you might either be too full to walk back, or really need a good walk about now!

 Nestled in the Port Hills, the adventure park is home to a fantastic downhill mountain bike park.
 The best part of this, there’s a chair lift so you don’t even have to bike uphill.

-Local tip: If you’re not up for riding, you can also walk up the hill and catch the chairlift down for free.
+Local tip: If you’re not up for riding, you can also walk up the hill and catch the chairlift down for free!

-It is also home to New Zealand’s longest zipline.
-The 3 hour zipline tour will have you whizzing above the trees and let you feel like you are flying.
-A great experience and another great way to see those beautiful city views.
+It is also home to the longest zipline in New Zealand.
+The 3-hour zipline tour will have you whizzing above the trees and let you feel like you are flying!

-If you have enough time, or if adrenaline isn’t your thing, then a trip to the International Antarctic Centre is a must with kids.
+If you have enough time, or if adrenaline isn’t your thing, then a trip to the International Antarctic Center is a must with kids.

 Kids will love seeing the penguins being fed and the Antarctic 4D movie.
 Another highlight is riding on the Hagglund ride.
 It’s a real Antarctic vehicle that can cross crevasses and drive up incredibly steep hills.

-The Antarctic Centre also has a storm room, allowing you to don a winter coat and experience the wind chill of an Antarctic storm and play in the snow.
+The International Antarctic Centre also has a storm room, allowing you to don a winter coat and experience the wind chill of an Antarctic storm and play in the snow.

 Where to Stay in Christchurch with Kids

 It’s got a fantastic location, award-winning dining, and has continuously won awards for the best boutique hotel in New Zealand.

 Hotel type: Luxury

-Check rates and availability
+Check rates and availability.

 The Heritage Christchurch is a historic hotel located within walking distance to the Bridge of Remembrance, Cardboard Cathedral, and Quake City.